edgarcosta/K3withCM/README.md

 # K3withCM

-This depends on several utils available in [CHIMP](https://github.com/edgarcosta/CHIMP), which in examples below I am assuming that is loaded at startup via the environment variable `MAGMA_USER_SPEC`.
+This depends on several utilities available in [CHIMP](https://github.com/edgarcosta/CHIMP) (e.g., `NumberFieldExtra` and `AlgebraizeMatrixExtra`), which in examples below I am assuming that is loaded at startup via the environment variable `MAGMA_USER_SPEC`.

+The timings are performed on a Apple M4 Pro CPU.

 # Constructing the quasi-characters and associated L-functions